They told him he was too ugly, too short and that he couldn't sing.

 He was dubbed France's Frank Sinatra, but unlike the American crooner, Aznavour wrote his own songs, often breaking taboos about marriage, homosexuality and men talking about their emotions.

-With lyrics that talked of sex, depression and flagging libidos, he said what was then unsayable, in hits such as 1973's "What Makes a Man", about a gay transvestite.
+With lyrics that talked of sex, depression and flagging libidos, he said what was then unsayable, such as his 1973 hit "What Makes a Man", about a gay transvestite.

 Still performing to packed stadiums well into his 90s, Aznavour continued to write every day and push the boundaries, eulogising the smell of his Swedish wife's armpits in one song celebrating their 50 years of marriage.